WPRobson/stealthy-ferret-worker/README.md

 	</a>
 </p>

+**This is a fork of [worker](https://github.com/MontFerret/worker) with the chrome image replaced with one that launches chromium with puppeteer stealth to avoid detection methods**

 **Worker** is a simple HTTP server that accepts FQL queries, executes them and returns their results.
 OpenAPI v2 schema can be found [here](https://raw.githubusercontent.com/MontFerret/cli/master/reference/ferret-worker.yaml).